Brian Pillman: Personal life

 Pillman was a close friend to the Hart family.
 Both Pillman and the Harts have referred to themselves as being as close as siblings.
 He was the only member of the Hart Foundation to not be related to the family through either blood or marriage.

 In 1993, Pillman was arrested for drunk driving and illegal possession of prescription drugs.
 As part of a plea agreement, the drug charges were eventually dropped.

 In 1990, Pillman dated Terri Runnels while they were in WCW together.
-He later married Melanie Morgan (1965–2022), who he first saw in a Penthouse magazine, on March 17, 1993.
-Melanie had two children at the time, Alexis Michelle Reed and Jesse Morgan, from her previous relationships.
+He later married Melanie Morgan (1965–2022), whom he first saw in a Penthouse magazine, on March 17, 1993.
+Melanie had two children at the time, Alexis Michelle Reed and Jesse Morgan (died 2025), from her previous relationships.
 At the time, he also had daughters, Danielle and Brittany, from two previous relationships.
 Brian and Melanie had two children together, Brian Zachary and Skylar King, the latter born after Pillman's death.
 Melanie also adopted one of Brian's daughters, Brittany.
 Despite not being their biological parent, Pillman is often referred to as the father of Melanie's children, Jesse Morgan and Alexis Michelle Reed, who he adopted before his death.
 At the time of his death, Brian and Melanie were involved in a heated divorce.
 She said that the divorce was meant to be a wake-up call for Brian, and they were still living together at the time of Brian's death, but he was banished to the basement.